sh1katagana1/osint/general.md

 [URLVoid](https://www.urlvoid.com/) Another general reputation scanner for a domain. \
 [Scam Advisor](https://www.scamadviser.com/) Another reputation scanner for a domain. \
 [Cyber Gordon](https://cybergordon.com/) Reputation scanner \
-[Blacklist Checker](https://blacklistchecker.com/) Put a domain in and it will tell you if its on any blacklists.
+[Blacklist Checker](https://blacklistchecker.com/) Put a domain in and it will tell you if its on any blacklists. \
+[NMap Online](https://hackertarget.com/nmap-online-port-scanner/) Online version of the nmap scanner.